unilad homepage

 Advert

-Cases are one thing, but cyber security is a whole other level, as if someone can get access to your phone they'll a lot more than just the embarrassing texts you sent at 2am.
+Protective cases are one thing, but cyber security is a whole other level, because if someone can get access to your phone they'll likely be able to see a lot more than just the embarrassing texts you sent at 2am.

 And while public chargers are helpful in keeping our phones juiced up, they can also be a way in to our technology.